regolet/mikrotikmonitoring/version2/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For issues and questions:
+1. Check the troubleshooting section
+2. Review the changelog
+3. Create an issue on GitHub
+4. Contact the maintainers

+---

+**Note**: The deployment system makes sharing this webapp much easier by reducing the package size from 387MB to just 1MB!